RanjeetR/freeWifiRouter/README.md

 # Packaging App
 We will be focusing on creating package for windows 32x and 64x .

-#Free Wifi Router
+# Free Wifi Router .

 ### Enter SSID ( Hotspot Name) & password .After clicking start , your hotspot will be ready to use .

 ![alt tag](https://github.com/RanjeetR/freeWifiRouter/blob/master/images_git/one.jpg)